RobinLRB/Degree_project-Unity/README.md

 # Tank Client

 # Batch operation
-The file open_multiple.bat is using batch operation to open multiple executables.
+The file "open_multiple.bat" is to use batch operation to open multiple executables.
+The path following the "start" syntax should be modified accordingly.
 One can use command
 ```
 taskkill /im "tank_client.exe" /f
 ```